 Section 249.17(d) deals with when permanent revocation or a certification or denial of an applicant for certification should occur.
 Specifically, subsection (d)(1) currently calls for permanent revocation or permanent denial of an applicant when the certification holder or applicant "engaged in or solicited any sexual contact or romantic relationship with a student or minor as defined in §249.3 of this title (relating to Definitions)".
-In a recent contested case hearing, an administrative law judge interpreted "engaged in or solicited" as a single action subject to the same definition rather than as two distinct and separate actions that could give rise to permanent revocation or denial.
+In a recent contested case hearing, an administrative law judge interpreted "engaged in or solicited" as a single action subject to the same definition rather than as two distinct and separate actions that independently could give rise to permanent revocation or denial.

 The proposed amendment to 19 TAC §249.17(d), shown in Attachment II, would clarify the rule to ensure that the actions of "engaged in" and "solicited" are separate and distinct types of conduct that would result in permanent revocation or denial.
 Current paragraphs (2)-(6) would be renumbered accordingly.
+No changes are recommended since published as proposed.

-Section 249.17(e) deals with how SBEC treats findings of fact contained in final orders from other state jurisdiction.
+Section 249.17(e) deals with how SBEC treats findings of fact contained in final orders from other states.
 The proposed amendment to 19 TAC §249.17(e), shown in Attachment II, would clarify the rule to make clear that the findings of fact contained in an out-of-state order may provide a factual basis for SBEC action.
+No changes are recommended since published as proposed.